About Statescope

 High-resolution single-cell expression data (including measures of variability) for a predefined set of marker genes.

 Deconvolution in Statescope is implemented within a Bayesian framework.
 Here, the bulk expression is assumed to be generated as a weighted combination of cell type–specific expression profiles, where the weights (cell fractions) follow a probability distribution (typically a Dirichlet distribution).
-The method minimizes the difference between the observed bulk data and a reconstruction computed from the single-cell signatures using an iterative least-squares optimization approach, with additional regularization to prevent overfitting.
-Multiple random initializations are used to ensure robustness and avoid local minima.
+The method minimizes the difference between the observed bulk data and a reconstruction computed from the single-cell signatures using an iterative optimization approach.

 Output: